levvedrov/AI-surveillance-system-esp32/README.md

 # AI Surveillance System with ESP32-CAM

-> Real-time multi-camera surveillance system with AI-based detection of weapons and people.
+> Real-time multi-camera surveillance system with AI-powered detection of people and weapons.
 Built with ESP32-CAM, YOLOv8, Flask, and Qt.

 ## Overview